MicrosoftDocs/sql-docs/docs/relational-databases/polybase/data-virtualization.md

 > If you already have a database master key, the input fields are restricted and you can bypass this step.
 Select **Next** to proceed.

 > [!NOTE]
-> If you don’t choose a strong password, the wizard does so in the last step.
+> If you don't choose a strong password, the wizard does so in the last step.
 This is a known issue.

 ## Enter external data source credentials